 - Minimalist Cast: Not counting background characters, there are a total of twelve main characters.

 - Mustache Vandalism: A flashback in "The Great Brain Robbery" shows Melvin doing this to the Harvey Girls' Horn-A-Corn dolls, then the girls themselves.

 - Mythology Gag:

 - Lotta calls her pre-growth spurt self "Little Lotta", in reference to the original character from the comics.

-- When Dot gives Audrey a comic book with Audrey as a Thud and Blunder protagonist, it has the old Harvey "clown" logo in the corner like actual Harvey Comics had.
+- When Dot gives Audrey a comic book with Audrey as a Sword and Sorcery protagonist, it has the old Harvey "clown" logo in the corner like actual Harvey Comics had.

 - In "Pretty in Pinkeye", Audrey's offscreen attempt at making a flaming trampoline burns her hair in a way that causes it to resemble that of her comic counterpart.

 - In the same episode, Pinkeye tells Melvin to lose the crown hat because "this isn't some comic book from the '50s."

 - Harvey Street itself, as well as its founder, is named after Harvey Comics.